RECENTLY, I found the record of a letter written by an elderly priest to the young

 So, Mr elderly priest, where is the covering that we may remove to find the hidden living splendour?

-In the publication Dying We Live, letters from those about to be executed by the Nazis evidence the refusal of the condemned to let their spirit be defeated, even when death was but hours away.
+Dying We Live, letters from those about to be executed by the Nazis evidence the refusal of the condemned to let their spirit be defeated, even when death was but hours away.

 For those facing such a traumatic experience, the victory was one of faith over fear.